History of Caring for Our Elders

 Humans are inherently caring.
-This year archaeologists unearthed bones of an early human who lived approximately 500,000 thousand years ago.
-Analysis showed the bones belonged to an aged and disabled man who would have trouble walking or carrying the slightest load.
-To live as long as he did despite his disability, he must have had support from others in his group.
-This suggests that that senior care is at least half a million years old and that caring and empathy are core human traits.
+Recently, archaeologists unearthed bones of an early human who lived approximately 500,000 years ago.
+Analysis showed the bones belonged to an aged and disabled man who would have had trouble walking or carrying the slightest load.
+To live as long as he did despite his disability, he must have had support from others in his group, which suggests that that senior care is at least half a million years old and that caring and empathy are core human traits.

 In Ancient Greece and Rome, elderly people who required care had to rely on their children or extended family.
-For example, in Ancient Greece, Athenian law required that children care for their aging parents, and the punishment was loss of citizenship (the second most severe punishment for Athenians, besides execution).
-This arrangement did not change much for about 2,000 years.
-From antiquity all the way through the nineteenth century, senior care was ultimately the responsibility of the elder’s family.
+In Ancient Greece, Athenian law required that children care for their aging parents, and the punishment was loss of citizenship (the second most severe punishment for Athenians, besides execution).

 Medieval Islamic World